Written by Pradeep

 It is always advised to consult your doctor before you try any new product on your baby so that you would, as a parent, know exactly what works better.

 Dry skin can be itchy.
-If applying creams don’t help, cover your baby’s hands with mittens.
+If applying creams doesn’t help, cover your baby’s hands with mittens.
 This will protect them from bad scratches.

 Yes, it can be a genetic issue passed down to your baby.
 Though it cannot be stopped, it can be controlled.
-Catch it early and you can adapt a good skin care routine for your baby.
+Catch it early and you can adopt a good skincare routine for your baby.